Advanced solo canoeing course

 This advanced solo canoeing course takes solo paddling to the next level by introducing precise manoeuvreing and linking moves together smoothly and efficiently.
 Solo canoeing is a great way to develop your canoeing skills because it allows you to see an immediate cause and effect of your actions clearly.
 You end up with a versatile package of flatwater solo skills that allows you to paddle a canoe comfortably, efficiently, with grace and confidence in all conditions.

 You’re a solo paddler who wants to hone your performance to make you a true master of your craft.
-Spend a weekend with our experts on Lake Grevelingen developing your paddling skills to help you achieve the level you’re aiming for.
-You’ll spend the weekend on flat water revisiting the key foundation skills of effective open canoeing.
+Spend a weekend with our experts on the lake or river developing your paddling skills to help you achieve the level you’re aiming for.
+You’ll spend the weekend revisiting the key foundation skills of effective open canoeing.
 We’ll look at your individual needs and will help you enhance your performance to the level you’re aiming for.

 We will be able to spend time coaching and developing your personal paddling, there may be an opportunity for video coaching as well.
 We will be looking at additional canoe specific skills to help you leave the advanced solo canoe course feeling confident to safely paddle in similar environments with friends.
 As part of this safety and rescue is essential and we will look at a variety of aspects of this.